from __future__ import annotations

 """

-An abstraction for annotating a trace.
 An Assessment should be one of the following types:

 - Expectations: A label that represents the expected value for a particular operation.